Obituary (band): Breakup and comeback (1998–2014)

 Obituary was signed with Candlelight Records for its next three releases, Xecutioner's Return (2007), Darkest Day (2009), and the EP Left to Die (2008).
 A concert DVD release was also announced for January 2010.
-Since 2012, the band have been highly involved with the promotion of a new social networking site called Unation, as well as Donald Tardy beginning a Cat Sanctuary organization called Metal Meowlisha, an organization practicing "trap-neuter-vaccinate-return", and caring for 25 cat colonies (200 cats).
+Since 2012, the band has been highly involved with the promotion of a new social networking site called Unation, as well as Donald Tardy beginning a Cat Sanctuary organization called Metal Meowlisha, an organization practicing "trap-neuter-vaccinate-return", and caring for 25 cat colonies (200 cats).

 In April 2010, Obituary began work on new material for their ninth studio album Inked in Blood, which was not released until 2014.
 It was the first Obituary album not to be recorded with longtime bassist Frank Watkins since their 1989 debut album Slowly We Rot.
-In 2013, the band rebuilt their studio, and continued work on the new album.
 On August 2, 2013, the band launched a Kickstarter campaign with a goal of raising $10,000.00; the money raised was promised to allow Obituary to record and release their ninth album independently.
 The goal was met on August 3.
 When interviewed by metal webzine All About the Rock, John Tardy said of the Kickstarter campaign, "This campaign has been awesome and just confirms again what we already know and that is that we have the greatest fans in the world.
 We are using Kickstarter to raise enough money to release an album on our own.
 This is not a bash against record companies, it is just what we want to do.
-Years ago this would not even be a thought, but today we feel everything is in place for us, for better or worse, give it a shot.".
+Years ago this would not even be a thought, but today we feel everything is in place for us, for better or worse, give it a shot."
 Though the band raised enough money to self-released, they were still signed to Relapse Records and partnered with the label for distribution of Inked In Blood, their first Relapse release.